jonnonz1/nz-statute-book/acts/public/2001/civil-aviation-medical-certification-amendment-act-2001.md

   (2) Every person who commits an offence under subsection (1) is liable to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000.

 ### 10 Evidence and proof
-(1) Section 71(1) of the principal Act is amended by inserting, after paragraph (c), the following paragraph:.
+(1) Section 71(1) of the principal Act is amended by inserting, after paragraph (c), the following paragraph:
   (ca) the production of a written statement signed by the Director to the effect that on a specified date a person was or was not the holder of a medical certificate issued under Part 2A, or the rules before the commencement of the Civil Aviation (Medical Certification) Amendment Act 2001, is sufficient evidence of the matter stated, until the contrary is proved:
-(2) Section 72I(4) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:.
+(2) Section 72I(4) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (aa) the issue, suspension, or revocation of medical certificates; or

 ### 11 Consequential amendments to principal Act